zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Overview

-Almost all [test cases] emit DNS queries and react on the responses.
+Almost all [test cases] emit DNS queries and react to the responses.
 This document defines the default "setting" of a DNS query and the default handling of "setting" in the DNS response.
 The meaning of "setting" here will be clear from the specification below.